dnkwati/dnkwati.github.io/about.md

     <h1 class="card__title article_title">🧘‍♂️ Hobbies</h1>
     <div class="article__content">
       <p>
         Listening to music is a fun and rewarding hobby that stimulates my creativity and improves my mood.
-Among other genres, I have a unique taste for Jazz music and I like playing the Saxophone.
+Among other genres, I have a unique taste for jazz music and I like playing the Saxophone.
 Some of my interests include:
       </p>
       <ul>
         <li> Meditation </li>